develohpanda/fluent-builder/README.md

 # fluent-builder
 [![npm version](https://badge.fury.io/js/fluent-builder.svg)](https://badge.fury.io/js/fluent-builder) [![CircleCI](https://circleci.com/gh/develohpanda/fluent-builder.svg?style=svg)](https://circleci.com/gh/develohpanda/fluent-builder)

-A typed, fluent builder for creating objects in Typescript.
+### Generate a fluent, typed builder for any interface or type.

-This library implements the [builder pattern](https://sourcemaking.com/design_patterns/builder) for Typescript, using generics.
-One use of this pattern in Typescript is for generating hydrated props to use in unit tests. `fluent-builder` generates a fluent, typed builder for any interface/type.
+The basis of this library is to simplify the use of the [builder pattern](https://sourcemaking.com/design_patterns/builder) for Typescript, using generics.
+This pattern allows for simplified construction of complex, often nested objects.
+Typically, a unique builder class needs to be implemented for each unique interface or type, to ensure correct typing is available.

-Typically, a unique builder class needs to be implemented for each unique interface or type, to ensure correct typing is available. `fluent-builder` takes a seed object, and generates a `mutator` with an identical signature to the type being built.
+`fluent-builder` takes a seed object, and generates a `mutator` with an identical signature to the type being built.
 This `mutator` allows you to change particular properties.

 ## Installation